MadStats/reflections-on-presentations-Sommerzzz/README.md

 What were aspects of the presentations for which you had concerns or questions: I expect more explanation about the comparison of different models.
 And I am a little bit confused about the devision of the blocks.

+Title of presentation: Games

+What were aspects of the presentation that you liked: The topic is interesting.

+What were aspects of the presentations for which you had concerns or questions: Not very clear about the model.

+Title of presentation: H1B

+What were aspects of the presentation that you liked: The introduction is clear.

+What were aspects of the presentations for which you had concerns or questions: Need more interpretation about the cluster.

+Title of presentation: fatal car accidents

+What were aspects of the presentation that you liked: Enough residual analysis.

+What were aspects of the presentations for which you had concerns or questions: Need more interesting things.

+Title of presentation: NBA

+What were aspects of the presentation that you liked: Beautiful plots.

+What were aspects of the presentations for which you had concerns or questions: How are all of your plots related to the thesis.

+Title of presentation: Global Terrorism

+What were aspects of the presentation that you liked: The plots really show much information.

+What were aspects of the presentations for which you had concerns or questions: More careful about the dataset.